Support Gerador in building a more creative, critical and participatory society. Find out how here.

 It is through images that we create the world around us.
 More than a visual record, an image is a tool of power and influence, playing an active role in the construction of narratives.
 With images we define who is seen and who remains invisible, what stays in history and what is forgotten.

 Uncover is the first festival that aims to look, in depth, at what lies beyond image.
-From March 12nd to 15th, 2026, it returns to its second edition in Guimarães, with four days of masterclasses, workshops, performances and participatory initiatives where, together, we seek new ways of seeing.
+In the second edition, which took place from March 12 to 15, 2026, in Guimarães, We came together for four days to explore new ways of seeing through masterclasses, workshops, performances, and participatory initiatives.

 Uncover Festival Program

-See here the complete schedule of activities, speakers, artists and experts who will be at Uncover.
+Here is a complete list of activities, speakers, artists, and experts who have participated in Uncover.

 March 12